jestpt/jestpt.github.io/recruitment.md

 			<h2>Application Starting at the 26<sup>th</sup> of February 2018</h2>
 		</header>
 		<p align='justify'>
-			We are happy to announce that the recruitment season is now officially open!
-Our team has been working hard on improving jest but now it's time for new members to join and help us grow.
-You have until February the 9<sup>th</sup> to apply.
+			We are happy to announce that the recruitment season is now officially open!<sup>Our team has been working hard on improving jest but now it's time for new members to join and help us grow.
+You have until February the 9<sup>th</sup> to apply.</sup>
 		</p>
 		<p align='justify'>
 			Don't miss out on this opportunity!